keithmcnulty/scraping/web_scraping_tutorial.md

 The `rvest` and `xml2` packages were designed to make it easier for people working in R to harvest web data.
 Since `xml2` is a required package for `rvest` and the idea is that both packages work together, you only need to install `rvest`.
-First, lets ensure the packages we need are installed and loaded:
+First, let’s ensure the packages we need are installed and loaded:

 ``` r